liruilong940607/blenderlib/README.md

 ## Rendering without Shading

 Here we render the subject with uniform lighting and disable any shading effects (by using EEVEE engine w/o ambiant occlusion).
-To render all actions for the subject with multi-threads:
+To render all actions for the subject with multi-threads (You might want to adjust the parameter `--cam_dist 3.0` for different subjects):
 ```
 # [Wolf_cub_full_RM_2, Hare_male_full_RM]
 SUBJECT_ID=Hare_male_full_RM